NoiseStudio/docs/GitWorkflow.md

 * `Document` - Refactor of documentation, e.g. help files.

 ## Workflow
+> When you are not a member one of us developers merge your PR, when it will be done.
+Otherwise you should do this.

 * You cannot commit directly to production branches such as `master`, `dev` or `release`.
 To make changes to the production branch, you create a `pull request`, which is then assessed and approved by another developer with the appropriate permissions.<br>

 * Every feature or fix must follow order of the branches (`->` means pull request and merge):
   `feature` or `fix` -> `dev` -> `master` -> `release`<br>

-* As a developer who is merging changes, you are responsible for resolving conflicts and are responsible for possible errors related to your changes.
+* As a developer who is creating PR, you are responsible for resolving conflicts and are responsible for possible errors related to your changes.

 * You cannot commit changes that contain changes unrelated to your task.
 For example, replacing the texture in the API development task.